codyscode/bft-fuse/README.md

 ## Customizing Configuration
 The hosts.config file contains the network configuration of the replicas.
-The default configuration is to simply run four replicas on the same machine, but this can easily be changed by editing hosts.config.
+The default configuration is to run four replicas and all clients on the same machine, but this can easily be changed by editing hosts.config.
 I recommend reading the [BFT-SMaRt](https://github.com/bft-smart/library) documentation for this as it will be the same.

 Replicas (BFTServer.java) require two arguments: the serverID, which corresponds to the serverID provided in hosts.config, and the replicaPath, which is the